-Installing pcANYWHERE32 Remote Client Software
+Installing pcAnywhere Remote Client Software (Modem Connection Only)

-pcANYWHERE32 must be already installed and configured as a host on your HP NetServer before you can initiate a call from your remote client.
-Refer to "Installing pcANYWHERE32 on the Server" in this chapter for installation and configuration procedures.
+pcAnywhere must be already installed and configured as a host on your HP NetServer before you can initiate a call from your remote client.
+Refer to "Installing pcAnywhere on the Server" in this chapter for installation and configuration procedures.

-Once installed and properly configured, pcANYWHERE32 runs as a startup service on your server and is therefore always ready and waiting for a call from a remote client running pcANYWHERE32 remote client software.
+Once installed and properly configured, pcAnywhere runs as a startup service on your server and is therefore always ready and waiting for a call from a remote client running pcAnywhere remote client software.

-To install pcANYWHERE32 at a remote client running either Windows 95, NT 3.51, or NT 4.0, run the pcANYWHERE32 setup program.
+To install pcAnywhere at a remote client running either Windows 95, 98, 2000, or Windows NT 4.0, run the pcAnywhere setup program.
 Insert the HP NetServer Navigator CD into the CD-ROM drive and run setup.exe located in the following directory:

-x:\util\pca32\us\disk1\setup.exe
+x:\util\pca32\language\disk1\setup.exe

-where x: is the letter of the CD-ROM.
-Follow the on-screen instructions to complete installation of pcANYWHERE32 software at the client.
+where x: is the letter of the CD-ROM and language is the two letter acronym for your local language (example: us=English, fr=French, ge=German, it=Italian, sp=Spanish).
+Follow the on-screen instructions to complete installation of pcAnywhere software at the client.

-Once the software is installed, go to the next section and configure pcANYWHERE32's remote features to access and graphically redirect your server's console to the remote client.
+Once the software is installed, go to the next section and configure pcAnywhere's remote features to access and graphically redirect your server's console to the remote client.

-Configuring pcANYWHERE32 Remote Client Software
+Configuring pcAnywhere Remote Client Software

-The first time you start pcANYWHERE32, the Smart Setup Wizard helps you configure your system by prompting you for basic information.
+The first time you start pcAnywhere, the Smart Setup Wizard helps you configure your system by prompting you for basic information.
 Configure the connection items depending on the type of connection you want to use.
 If you wish, you can configure separate LAN and modem connections to the same HP NetServer.

-To configure pcANYWHERE32 at the remote client:
+To configure pcAnywhere at the remote client:

-1. Run pcANYWHERE32 either by double-clicking the pcANYWHERE32 program icon (in the pcANYWHERE32 program group), or by accessing it from the Start menu.
+1. Run pcAnywhere either by double-clicking the pcAnywhere program icon (in the pcAnywhere program group), or by accessing it from the Start menu.